opengeolab/CA_LCZ_exercise_docs/source/analysis.rst

 .. tip::

-   Name the output file as "*air_t_milan_average*" because the period "." of the original name of the netCDF file is not accepted by GRASS GIS as part of the output file name.
+   Name the output file as "*air_t_milan_average*" because the period "." of the original name of the netCDF file may not be accepted by GRASS GIS as part of the output file name.
+In case of issues with the presented procedure, you can directly `download the output raster layer from the above step <https://github.com/danioxoli/CA_LCZ_exercise_docs/raw/master/source/files/air_t_milan_average.zip>`_.

 .. image:: /images/netcdf_processing_3.png
    :alt: text